Human rights in Dubai: Forced disappearances and torture

 In April 2009, a video tape of torture smuggled out of the UAE showed Sheikh Issa bin Zayed Al Nahyan torturing a man with whips, electric cattle prods, wooden planks with protruding nails and running him over repeatedly with a car.
 In December 2009 Issa appeared in court and proclaimed his innocence.
 The trial ended on 10 January 2010, when Issa was cleared of the torture of Mohammed Shah Poor.
 Human Rights Watch criticised the trial and called on the government to establish an independent body to investigate allegations of abuse by UAE security personnel and other persons of authority.
 The US State Department has expressed concern over the verdict and said all members of Emirati society "must stand equal before the law" and called for a careful review of the decision to ensure that the demands of justice are fully met in this case.

 Ryan Cornelius, a British property developer, was detained in the UAE for 10 years in 2008 for defrauding the Dubai Islamic Bank.
-But, his sentence was extended for additional 20 years in 2018.
+However, his sentence was extended for additional 20 years in 2018.
 In 2022, a UN working group declared it as arbitrary detention, while the UAE denied those claims.
 The Emirates claimed that it was lawful because Cornelius failed to repay the Dubai Islamic Bank.
 After 17 years of his detention, in December 2024, the case was discussed by the British PM Keir Starmer with the UAE officials, during his visit to Abu Dhabi.
-Kier said Cornelius’ case was important and also raised other human rights concerns with the Emiratis.
-In January 2025, Cornelius’ family and legal representatives requested David Lammy to place Mohammed Ibrahim Al Shaibani on the UK’s sanctions list, accusing him of corruption and violation of Cornelius’ fundamental human rights.
-If imposed, the sanctions would freeze his assets in the UK.
-During a debate in the House of Commons on 5 December 2024, Iain Duncan Smith had also raised concerns regarding Cornelius’ case, calling for his immediate release.
-Sir Iain urged the British government to impose Magnitsky sanctions on Shaibani and all individuals responsible for Cornelius’ arbitrary detention and the seizure of Cornelius’ assets.
+Starmer said Cornelius's case was important, and also raised other human rights concerns with the Emiratis.
+In January 2025, Cornelius's family and legal representatives requested David Lammy to place Mohammed Ibrahim Al Shaibani on the UK's sanctions list, accusing him of corruption and violation of Cornelius's fundamental human rights.
+If imposed, the sanctions would freeze Shaibani's assets in the UK.
+During a debate in the House of Commons on 5 December 2024, Iain Duncan Smith had also raised concerns regarding Cornelius's case, calling for his immediate release.
+Sir Iain urged the British government to impose Magnitsky sanctions on Shaibani and all individuals responsible for Cornelius's arbitrary detention and the seizure of his assets.

 On 9 January 2025, Cornelius sent a letter to the Foreign Office via email, stating that he was denied basic facilities in the prison, including access to fresh air, despite his multiple medical conditions.
-Cornelius was also “coerced” by the Dubai prison authorities to sign a document, which was written in Arabic.
-The document mentioned that prisoners’ human rights in the Dubai jail are not being violated.
-Cornelius couldn’t fully understand it and refused to sign.
-It led to fears for his safety, and so he urged the Foreign Office to protect him from “aggressive” prison officials.
+Cornelius was also "coerced" by the Dubai prison authorities to sign a document, which was written in Arabic.
+The document mentioned that prisoners' human rights in the Dubai jail are not being violated.
+Cornelius could not fully understand it and refused to sign.
+It led to fears for his safety, and so he urged the Foreign Office to protect him from "aggressive" prison officials.